collwe/JEDI-Crowd-Teaching/README.md

 - Django/Python implementation of the JEDI adaptive web interface for real human learners.

 ### Reference
-If you find **JEDI** useful in your research, please consider to cite the following paper:
+If you find that **JEDI** is helpful in your research, please consider to cite our paper:

 	  @InProceedings{YaoZhouKDD18,
 		author={Yao Zhou and Arun Reddy Nelakurthi and Jingrui He},